CEGRcode/GenoPipe/docusaurus/docs/epitopeid.md

 For EpitopeID, this is the "database" or directory with four types of reference files used by `identify-Epitope.sh`.
 You will notice that EpitopeID provides reference files for both yeast (`sacCer3_EpiID`) and human (`hg19_EpiID`) so you can quickly get started without building up the database from scratch.
 However, you are free to customize and build your own set of files (e.g. add different epitope tags to check for, use a different genome build).

 ### Database structure
-Below is a list of the the hardcoded filenames that EpitopeID looks for during execution and some information on the provided yeast and human defaults.

-* The `FASTA_tag/ALL_TAG.fa` is the FASTA formatted collection of all epitope sequences to search for.
-The yeast tag database includes the [AID, Extended-Tap,  FRB, HA_v1, HA_v3, MNase, ProtA, CBP, FLAG-3x, GFP, HA_v2, HaloTag, and Myc(3x)][tag-ref] sequences.
-The human tag database only includes the [LAP][lap-ref] tag but it is easy to customize the list to include other epitopes for EpitopeID to look for.
-* The `FASTA_genome/genome.fa` is the reference genome used for the genomic alignments that the other annotations are base on.
-Even if you use the provided databases from Github, the genomic reference file still needs to be downloaded and moved to `FASTA_genome/genome.fa`.
-(Genome was not include for data storage reasons)
-* The `annotation/genome_annotation.gff.gz` file defines the bin coordinates to use when localizing the epitope insertion in PE datasets.
-The yeast default uses SGD gene annotation coordinates to defines one bin for the length of each gene, 250bp bins flanking each set of gene coordinates, and 250bp bins breaking up the remaining intergenic regions.
-The human default similarly bins out the genome using 1000bp windows on the NCBI Refseq annotations.
-* The `blacklist_filter/blacklist.bed`

 Whether you use the provided reference files or create your own, the database should use the following directory structure both to ensure that EpitopeID can find the correct reference files and for organization, clarity, and consistency.
 ```
 /name/of/epiDB